Menu

 Bali Exchange - March 2018

-At the sub-provincial District of Karangasem, which is located on the Southeast corner of Bali, the group visited desa-desa adat (Balinese customary communities) Tenganan Gringsing—one out of four oldest communities in Bali and in the world.
+At the sub-provincial District of Karangasem, which is located on the Southeast corner of Bali, the group visited desa-desa adat (Balinese customary communities) Tenganan Gringsing—one out of the four oldest communities in Bali and the world.

 Southeast Asia gathering: "What is happening to our forests" - November 2016

-With a collaboration between World Rainforest Movement (WRM), an international initiative to facilitate, support and reinforce the struggles of forest-dependent communities in countries in Latin America, Africa and Asia in defense of their territories, in resisting deforestation and land grabbing http://wrm.org.uy/, Project SEVANA South-East Asia, Focus on the Global South http://focusweb.org/, the School of Democratic Economics (Indonesia) and The Cornerhouse (UK) http://www.thecornerhouse.org.uk/- A Regional South East Asia Meeting under the title “What is happening to our forests” took place in Thailand in the week of 21-25 November 2016.
+With a collaboration between the World Rainforest Movement (WRM), an international initiative to facilitate, support, and reinforce the struggles of forest-dependent communities in countries in Latin America, Africa and Asia in defense of their territories, in resisting deforestation and land grabbing http://wrm.org.uy/, Project SEVANA South-East Asia, Focus on the Global South http://focusweb.org/, the School of Democratic Economics (Indonesia) and The Cornerhouse (UK) http://www.thecornerhouse.org.uk/- A Regional South East Asia Meeting under the title “What is happening to our forests” took place in Thailand in the week of 21-25 November 2016.